-A bond discount occurs when an issuer sells a bond and receives proceeds from investors for less than the face value of the bond.
-By amortizing a bond discount, the amount of amortization for each period can be used to determine periodic interest expense, as well as the changing bond carrying value over time.
+A bond discount occurs when an issuer or borrower sells a bond and receives proceeds from investors or bondholders for less than the face value of the bond.
+By amortizing a bond discount, the amount of amortization for each period can be used to determine periodic interest expense as well as the changing bond carrying value over time.

-If prior to a bond issuance, the market interest rate increases, to avoid re-documenting the bond coupon rate to the higher market rate, the bond issuer can go ahead to sell bonds at a discount to compensate investors for the rate difference.
-A bond discount is the difference between the proceeds received and the face value of the bond.
+If prior to a bond issuance the market interest rate increases, to avoid re-documenting the bond coupon rate to the higher market rate, the bond issuer can go ahead to sell bonds at a discount to compensate investors for the rate difference.
+A bond discount is the difference between the proceeds received during a bond issue and the face value of the bond, notes TreasuryDirect.

-There are two basic methods of bond discount amortization: the straight-line amortization and the effective-interest-rate amortization.
+There are two basic methods of bond discount amortization for tax purposes: the straight-line amortization and the effective-interest-rate amortization methods.
 Under the straight-line method, the amount of periodic amortization is equal to the total bond discount divided by the number of interest-payment periods.

 Typically, bond discount amortization helps to determine the real periodic interest expense.
 The effective interest expense on the bond for each payment period is then the sum of the periodic coupon payment and the allocated bond discount amortization.
 The amount of periodic bond discount amortization is dependent on the amortization method used.

 Outstanding Carrying Value

 Bond discount amortization also helps adjust the discounted bond carrying value over time.
 Because bonds sold at a discount will be repaid at their full face value, total bond discount is added back to arrive at the bond face value.
 The adjustment is done periodically by adding the allocated amount of bond discount amortization to the corresponding bond carrying value at the beginning of each interest-payment period.

-- Accounting Coach: Amortizing Bond Discount with the Effective Interest Rate Method
+Bond Discount Effective Interest Rate Amortization Example